Okay, several medical office buildings, and a few hospitals. They all have tenants that will pay me rent. I love passive income.

 To kick this experiment off strong, I purchased 300 shares of DOC costing $4,398 back on 2/28/2018.
 I paid $4.95 in commission to Fidelity.
 Not bad – my realtor would have probably hit me with a 6% commission charge for about $260.

 I added additional smaller positions in March, April, May, and July of 2018.
 Since I am still planning on holding DOC for several years, I still like DOC at this price.
 So yesterday, I bought another 65 shares of DOC for $18.62 per share for a cost of $1,215.
 This takes our total empire to 925 shares valued at about $17,200.
 Since DOC typically pays about $0.92 in dividends per share every year, we will expect to receive about $920 in cash dividends from this investment over the next 12 months.
-Like I said, I love passive income.
+As I said, I love passive income.

 Just a side note.
 It would be wildly irresponsible for someone to make a similar investment without doing their own research just because some random person on the internet is doing it.